nikinicky/miniapps/README.md

 # miniapps
 A simple API.
 User can create, edit, and delete profiles.
-For now, this code only run localy, I am still learning how to deploy Go project to a server.
+For now, this code only run localy.
 First, you need to create database and table user.
 I provide query to create table user below.
 ```sql
 CREATE TABLE public.users (